freva-org/freva-nextgen/docs/source/developers/auth_example.rst

 .. _auth_example:

-Integrating Authentiction into your Web Applications
+Integrating Authentication into your Web Applications
 ----------------------------------------------------
 Freva supports OAuth2-based authentication using the Authorization Code Flow.